 Can the featureless be exaggerated?
 Through length?
 Amplification?
 Variation?
 Repetition?
 Would it make a difference?
 Restore, rearrange, reassemble, revamp, renovate, revise, recover, redesign, return, redo; we will aim to re- the verbs in order to produce a provision, a possibility.

-Andros Zins-Browne (US) - Already Unmade (week 2, intermediate level)
+Andros Zins-Browne (US) - Already Unmade (week 4 - new date!, intermediate level)